Moniter123/build-cdn/_posts/2017-10-19-functional-object-oriented-programming.md

 twitterimage:  /assets/img/functional-object-oriented-programming.png
 googleimage:   /assets/img/functional-object-oriented-programming.png
 twitter_card:  summary_large_image
-tags:          functional programming, oop, development
+tags:          [Functional Programming, OOP, Development]
 ---

 Here's the thing: I think functional programming is a good thing, but is lacking a few things that I found to be very